 The compensation committee reviews data from market surveys provided by independent consultants to assess our competitive position with respect to base salary, annual short-term incentives and long-term incentive compensation for our NEOs as well as the compensation package for directors who are not officers or employees of the General Partner or its affiliates, or our non-employee directors.
 With respect to NEO compensation, the compensation committee also considers individual performance, levels of responsibility, skills and experience.
-In 2014, the compensation committee engaged the services of BDO USA, LLP, or BDO, a compensation consultant, to conduct a study to assist us in establishing overall compensation packages for the NEOs for 2015.
+In 2016, the compensation committee engaged the services of BDO USA, LLP, or BDO, a compensation consultant, to conduct a study to assist us in establishing overall compensation packages for the NEOs for 2016.
 We consider BDO to be independent of the Partnership and therefore, the work performed by BDO does not create a conflict of interest.
-The BDO study was based on compensation as reported in the annual reports on Form 10-K for a group of peer companies with a similar tax status, and the 2014 TowersWatson General Industry Executive Compensation Survey, or the TowersWatson survey.
+The BDO study was based on compensation as reported in the annual reports on Form 10-K for a group of peer companies with a similar tax status, and the following surveys: 2015 TowersWatson General Industry Executive Compensation Survey; 2015 TowersWatson Liquids Pipeline Roundtable Survey; and 2015 Mercer Total Compensation Survey for the Energy Sector, or the surveys.